Lack of redundancies on Boeing 737 MAX system baffles some involved in developing the jet

 “It’s become such a kludge, that we started to speculate and wonder whether it was safe to do the MAX,” Ludtke said.

 Ludtke didn’t work directly on the MCAS, but he worked with those who did.
-He said if the group had built the MCAS in a way that would depend on two sensors, and would shut the system off if one fails, he thinks the company would have needed to install an alert in the cockpit to make the pilots aware that the safety system was off.
+He said that if the group had built the MCAS in a way that would depend on two sensors, and would shut the system off if one fails, he thinks the company would have needed to install an alert in the cockpit to make the pilots aware that the safety system was off.

 And if that happens, Ludtke said, the pilots would potentially need training on the new alert and the underlying system.
 That could mean simulator time, which was off the table.